-Under terms of the BDC loans, the Company will have the option to prepay the facilities.
+Under terms of the BDC Financing loans, the Company will have the option to prepay the facilities.
 The prepayment penalties vary depending on the time frame.
 Timeframe and terms are specified in individual agreements.
-The prepayment option is considered to be an embedded derivative with a fair value of nil at the date of issuance and at December 31, 2018.
+The prepayment option is considered to be an embedded derivative with a fair value of nil at the date of issuance and at December 31, 2019.

-The BDC loans ("BDC Financings") are secured with a general security agreement providing a first security interest in the Company's current owned equipment and new equipment acquired pursuant to the BDC Financings and a security interest in all present and after acquired personal property of the Company subject only to lender charges on receivables and inventory in support of the Company's demand operating loan and future charges on specific equipment to a creditor for financing the purchase or lease thereof.
+The BDC Financing loans are secured with a general security agreement providing a first security interest in the Company's current owned equipment and new equipment acquired pursuant to the BDC Financings and a security interest in all present and after acquired personal property of the Company subject only to lender charges on receivables and inventory in support of the Company's demand operating loan and future charges on specific equipment to a creditor for financing the purchase or lease thereof.

-There are no financial covenants with the BDC loans 1 to 4.
-The BDC loan 5 has a consolidated fixed charge coverage ratio financial covenant which is tested annually.
-As at December 31, 2018, the Company is in compliance with this covenant.
+There are no financial covenants with the BDC Financing loans 1 to 4.
+The BDC Financing loan 5 and loan 6 have a consolidated fixed charge coverage ratio financial covenant which is tested annually.
+At December 31, 2019 the Company was not in compliance with this covenant.
+On the same date, the BDC provided a tolerance for this covenant breach for the period up to and including December 31, 2020.